-Scott knows the importance of effort and dedication.
-He began his working at age 13 picking fruit at Ashcombe’s Farm in Mechanicsburg.
+Perry began working at age 13 picking fruit at Ashcombe’s Farm in Mechanicsburg.
 Since then, he’s worked as a mechanic, dock worker, draftsman and a licensed insurance agent.
-He is a 1980 graduate of Northern High School and the Cumberland-Perry Vo-Tech School.

-To further his education, Scott put himself through college while working a full-time job.
-He graduated from the Pennsylvania State University in 1991 where he earned a Bachelor of Science degree in Business Administration Management.
+He’s a 1980 graduate of Northern High School and the Cumberland-Perry Vo-Tech School.
+He put himself through college while working a full-time job, and graduated from the Pennsylvania State University in 1991, where he earned a Bachelor of Science degree in Business Administration Management.

-In 1993, Scott started his own mechanical contracting firm, Hydrotech Mechanical Services, Inc. The Dillsburg-based business provides contract construction and maintenance services to municipal and investor-owned utilities from North Carolina to New York and specializes in large meter calibration.
+In 1993, Perry and his mom started their own mechanical contracting firm, initially in their garage – Hydrotech Mechanical Services, Inc. The Dillsburg-based business provided contract construction and maintenance services to municipal and investor-owned utilities from North Carolina to New York and specialized in large meter calibration.